Arksine/moonraker/docs/configuration.md

 object_name: output_pin my_pin
 #    The Klipper object_name (as defined in your Klipper config).
 Valid examples:
 #      output_pin my_pin
-#    This parameter must be provided for "klipper_device" type devices.
+#      gcode_macro MY_MACRO
-#    Currently, only `output_pin` Klipper devices are supported.
+#    Currently, only `output_pin` and `gcode_macro` Klipper devices are
+#    supported.
+See the note below for macro restrictions.
+Keep in mind that
+#    the object name is case sensitive.
+This parameter must be provided.
 timer:
 #    A time (in seconds) after which the device will power off after being.
 #    switched on.
 This effectively turns the device into a  momentary switch.